zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ### Nakadi communication configuration

 By default, Nakadi-producer-spring-boot starter uses the Fahrschein library to submit its events.
-It needs some configuration to know how to do this – we describe three ways here (basically in order of ease of use):
+It needs some configuration to know how to do this – we support two ways:

 * Using existing Fahrschein setup
 * Letting this library set things up
-* Implement Nakadi communication yourself

 #### Using existing Fahrschein setup

 If you are already using the [Fahrschein library](https://github.com/zalando-nakadi/fahrschein) directly (e.g. for event consumption) and have already a configured `org.zalando.fahrschein.NakadiClient` object, just make sure it is available as a Spring bean.
 Nakadi-Producer-Spring-Boot-Starter will pick it up and use it directly.

-The configurations in the next section are then not needed at all.
+The configuration in the next section is then not needed at all.

 #### Letting this library set things up